intuiface/intuiface-cdk/docs/core/classes/CacheService.md

 Cached data is stored through [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) when using [`fetch()`](CacheService.md#fetch) and on file system (only for Player in-venue, not XP as a Webpage) when using [`downloadFile()`](CacheService.md#downloadfile).

-Cache is persistant, which means it is kept between player launches.
-It can also be scoped to be associated to one experience or available accross all.
+Cache is persistent, which means it is kept between player launches.
+It can also be scoped to be associated to one experience or available across all.
 See [CacheScope](../enums/CacheScope.md) for details.

 ## Table of contents